warren-bank/dapp-console/README.md

     * trims trailing `\u0000` from `web3.toAscii(hex)`
-      * When a "bytes32" is converted to a 32 character ascii string with `web3.toAscii(hex)`, if the string contains fewer than 32 characters, then the length of the string remains 32 bits and the unused characters are filled with: "\u0000"
+      * When a "bytes32" is converted to a 32 character ascii string with `web3.toAscii(hex)`, if the string contains fewer than 32 characters, then the length of the string remains 32 bytes and the unused characters are filled with: "\u0000"
       * I noticed than when a script outputs several of these strings (ex: in `console.log()` statements), and the output is directed to a log file, only the first ("bytes32" converted) string appears in the file.